cedricoeldorf/proba-v-super-resolution-challenge/Readme.md

 # Proba-V Super Resolution Challenge
 ##### Submission Report for Incubit Technical Assignment

 The following report outlines the given problem, tackles data preprocessing, model selection and presents results.
-Its conclusion holds ideas for continued future work on the project.
+I'd like to draw special attention to the conclusion, which holds two interesting approaches that weren't tackled in these experiments due to time constraint.

 ## Problem Statement
 Proba-V refers to the earth observation satellite that actively maps land cover and, more specifically, vegetation growth.